Nearly order from quantum disorder phenomena and its observation in a bosonic quantum anomalous Hall system: B. The functional form of the effective potential generated by the OFQD

-Within Bogoliubov approximation, the original boson operators replaced by condensate part plus a fluctuations $a_i=\sqrt{N_0}\Psi_i+\delta a_i$, thus one can expand $\mathcal{H}_0$ and keep terms up to second order in the fluctuations.
-The quadratic theory is $\mathcal{H}_{0,\text{Bog}}$, which can be diagonalized by following Bogoliubov transformation
+Within Bogoliubov approximation, the original boson operators is replaced by condensate part plus a fluctuations $a_i=\sqrt{N_0}\Psi_i+\psi_i$, thus one can expand $\mathcal{H}_0$ and keep terms up to second order in the fluctuations.
+The quadratic theory of $\mathcal{H}_0$ after the expansion is $\mathcal{H}_{0,\text{Bog}}$, which can be diagonalized as